 During the admission procedure, parents are required to complete a form stating whether their child suffers from any known allergies.
 This is recorded on their Medical Form, their Settling-In Form and on the Allergy Photograph List updated termly and displayed within the classroom and in the school office.
-All staff are trained on how to use an epi-pen correctly and an inhaler, this is reviewed at least every three years, as part of our first-aid training with St John's Ambulance.
+All staff are trained on how to use an epi-pen correctly and an inhaler, this is reviewed at least every three years, as part of our first-aid training with St John's Ambulance or TigerLily.

-No nuts or nut products are allowed on the school premises and parents are made aware of this.
+No nuts, sesame seeds, fava/ broad beans or nuts, sesame seeds or fava/broad beans products are allowed on the school premises and parents are made aware of this.